 New bike lanes have been proposed in the Ko'olau Poko Sustainable Communities Plan linking Waimānalo to East Honolulu & Kailua/ Enchanted Lakes.
 The 2011 -2014 O'ahu Transportation Improvement Program (TIP) lists this project as OS84, requesting \$2,650,000 for construction in FY 2014.
-The project will provide improvements to the bike route on Kalaniana'ole Highway from Huli Street to Makapu'u Beach Park.
-The bikeway would provide a shared roadway with paved, continuous shoulder for bicycle use.
-Total estimated project cost \$3,283,000.
+The project will provide improvements to the bike route on Kalaniana'ole Highway from Waimānalo Beach Park to Makai Pier.
+The bikeway would provide a shared roadway with a paved, continuous shoulder for bicycle use.
+Total estimated project cost is \$3,283,000.